Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

 To log into your website now, all you have to do is go to website.com/wp-admin and put in the user name and password you made when installing WordPress.

 Look through the themes to see if anything catches your eye.
 I would also sort by most popular.
-My favorite free themes are:
+To install simply click a theme and then click install.

 Making the site yours